Bandock/bandchip_assembler/README.md

-# bandchip_assembler
+# BandCHIP Assembler

-A CHIP-8, SuperCHIP, and HyperCHIP-64 assembler that can assemble programs for supported extensions.
+This CHIP-8 assembler will be capable of assembling CHIP-8, SuperCHIP, and HyperCHIP-64.
+Currently a work-in-progress assembler.